-The District can levy up to 18.0 mills of property taxes for operations on non-pre properties; however, due to the mandatory reductions required by the Headlee Amendment the District levied 17.7824 mills.
+The District can levy up to 18.0 mills of property taxes for operations on non-pre properties; however, due to the mandatory reductions required by the Headlee Amendment the District levied 17.6614 mills.
 According to Michigan law, the tax levy is based on the taxable valuation of properties.
 The annual taxable valuation increases are capped at the rate of the prior year's Consumer Price Index increase or 5%, whichever is less.
 At the time property is sold, its taxable valuation is readjusted to the State Equalized Value, which in theory is 50% of the property's market value.

-For the 2021-22 fiscal year, the District's non-pre current year property tax collections were approximately \$18.3 million.
-This is an increase of 1.6% from the prior year due primarily to an increase in property values.
+For the 2022-23 fiscal year, the District's non-pre current year property tax collections were approximately \$19.2 million.
+This is an increase of 4.9% from the prior year due primarily to an increase in property values.

-In February 2004, voters approved 1.0 mill to be levied on all property to support recreational activities in the District; however, due to the mandatory reductions required by the Headlee Amendment the District levied 0.9846 mills.
-The total current tax year amount was approximately \$3.8 million.
-This is comparable to the prior year.
+In February 2004, voters approved 1.0 mill to be levied on all property to support recreational activities in the District; however, due to the mandatory reductions required by the Headlee Amendment the District levied 0.9815 mills.
+The total current tax year amount was approximately \$4.0 million.
+This is an increase of 4.9% from the prior year due primarily to an increase in property values.

-The District levied 6.1 mills of property taxes on all classes of property located within the District for bonded debt service.
+The District levied 6.05 mills of property taxes on all classes of property located within the District for bonded debt service.
 This levy is not subject to rollback provisions and is used to pay the principal and interest on bond obligations.
-The total current tax year amount collected for debt service in 2021-22 was approximately \$23.4 million.
-This is comparable to the prior year.
+The total current tax year amount collected for debt service in 2022-23 was approximately \$24.5 million.
+This is an increase of 4.7% from the prior year due primarily to an increase in property values.